Gumichan01/lunatix/README.md

 LunatiX Engine also contains these modules:
 - LX\_Device: The information library about Gamepads
-- LX\_FileIO: The FileIO library
+- LX\_FileIO: The Input/Output file library
 - LX\_MSGBox: The Message box module
-- LX\_ParticleEngine: The particle engine
+- LX\_ParticleEngine: A basic particle system
 - LX\_Random: The Random Number Generator (RNG) library
 - LX_VersionInfo: A module to get the version of the engine
 - LX\_SystemInfo: The System information library

-The engine works on Windows and Linux system.
+The engine works on Windows and Linux.

 ## Contribute ##